 Although salmon have the highest consumption of squids in the GOA and account for nearly half of their estimated mortality, squid are not dominant in salmon diets, so salmon do not appear to be as dependent on squids as some other predators are.
 Squid make up about 20% of the diet of GOA salmon, 86% of the diet of GOA sperm whales, 67% of the diet of other toothed whales, and 21% of the diet of sablefish (Figure 7).
+In addition, squids are important constituents of seabird diets (Figure 8).
+The input data for the AFSC ecosystem models suggests that squids make up nearly half the diet of fulmars, storm petrels, and the albatross/jaegers group (Figure 8; Aydin et al. 2007).
+These input data are largely based on diet composition and preference data reported by Hunt et al. (2000).

 The importance of squids within the GOA ecosystem was assessed using a model simulation analysis where squid mortality was increased by 10% to determine the effects on other living GOA groups.
-This analysis also incorporated the uncertainty in model parameters, resulting in ranges of possible outcomes which are portrayed as 50% confidence intervals (boxes in Figure 8) and 95% confidence intervals (error bars in Figure 9).
+This analysis also incorporated the uncertainty in model parameters, resulting in ranges of possible outcomes which are portrayed as 50% confidence intervals (boxes in Figure 9) and 95% confidence intervals (error bars in Figure 9).
 Species showing the largest changes from baseline conditions are presented in descending order from left to right.
-Therefore, the largest change resulting from a 10% increase in GOA squids mortality is a median 10% decrease in squid biomass (Figure 8), as might have been expected from such a perturbation.
-Of more ecological interest are the negative effects on the biomass of Sperm and beaked whales (which includes only sperm whales in the GOA model), which significantly decrease in biomass in response to the decrease in squids.
+Therefore, the largest change resulting from a 10% increase in GOA squids mortality is a median 10% decrease in squid biomass (Figure 9), as might have been expected from such a perturbation.
+Of more ecological interest are the negative effects on the biomass of sperm and beaked whales (which includes only sperm whales in the GOA model), which significantly decrease in biomass in response to the decrease in squids.
 Similarly, grenadiers (the majority of the aggregation "miscellaneous fish deep") are predicted to decrease significantly in response to a decrease in squids.
 Some other predators showed declines, but the 95% confidence interval included no change, so the declines are not certain; these were salmon sharks, porpoises, returning adult salmon (and the salmon fishery), and sablefish.
-Other groups in the ecosystem responded to simulated squid declines with increased biomass, including small forage fishes such as myctophids, eulachon, other pelagic smelts and forage fishes, juvenile (outgoing) salmon, and some zooplankton prev of squids including pelagic amphipods and chaetognaths (Figure 8).
+Other groups in the ecosystem responded to simulated squid declines with increased biomass, including small forage fishes such as myctophids, eulachon, other pelagic smelts and forage fishes, juvenile (outgoing) salmon, and some zooplankton prey of squids including pelagic amphipods and chaetognaths (Figure 9).
 It is unclear to what extent these increases are competitive releases or direct predation releases caused by lower squid survival.